0xpix/Hei-DataHub/dev-docs/architecture/module-map.md

 **Purpose:** Check for new app versions

 **Responsibilities:**
-- Query GitHub API for latest release
+- Query for latest release
 - Compare with current version
 - Notify user if update available